aldis-ameriks/incamera-fuji-ratings/README.md

 * Clone repository;
 * Open Lightroom and install the plugin.
 This can be done by opening `Plug-in Manager`, clicking `Add` and specifying the plugin directory `IncameraFujiRatingConverter.lrplugin`.
 Make sure there are no errors;
 * The plugin must be used in `Library` view.
 Selected the images for which the ratings should be converted and execute the plugin which can be accessed from menu bar: `Library -> Plug-in Extras -> Convert Fuji incamera ratings`;
-* After plugin executes, the ratings should appear.
+* After plugin executes, there should be an icon on images, meaning that metadata has been updated by an external application.
+The metadata can be loaded for each image individually or simply by syncing the whole directory for metadata changes.

 **NOTE: The ratings cannot be recovered if they have already been rewritten inside Lightroom or in any other software**